sintetizzatore/dsp/05a-python.md

 	print g(8)
 	64

 >> Lambda can be used anywhere a function is expected, and it doesn't have to be assigned to a variable.
+And, with lambda, the return statement is implicit.
 >> Some users point out lambda being more useful that a typical function when developing GUIs with Python.
 For example, if you're creating
 >> several buttons, you can use a single parameterized callback instead of a unique callback per button: